-In three large RCTs (TITAN, ARCHES and ENZAMET) the addition of AR antagonists to ADT in men with mHSPC was tested [1068, 1069, 1112].
+In five large RCTs the addition of AR antagonists to ADT in men with mHSPC was tested [1125, 1126, 1172].
 In ARCHES the primary endpoint was radiographic PFS (rPFS).
 In the primary analysis rPFS was significantly improved for the combination of enzalutamide and ADT with a HR of 0.39 (0.3-0.5).
 Approximately 36% of the patients had low-volume disease; around 25% had prior local therapy and 18% of the patients had received prior docetaxel.
-In the final prespecified analysis the key secondary enpoint OS was significantly improved with a HR of 0.66 (0.53-0.81) and a significant benefit for rPFS was maintained with a HR of 0.63 (0,52-0.76) [1121].
+In the final prespecified analysis the key secondary enpoint OS was significantly improved with a HR of 0.66 (0.53-0.81) and a significant benefit for rPFS was maintained with a HR of 0.63 (0.52-0.76) [1177].

 In ENZAMET the primary endpoint was OS.
 The addition of enzalutamide to ADT in the first analysis improved OS with a HR of 0.67 (0.52-0.86) compared to ADT plus a non-steroidal antiandrogen.
-Approximately half of the patients had concomitant docetaxel; about 40% had prior local therapy and about half of the patients had low-volume disease [1069].
-In a planned later analysis with a median followup of 68 months the OS benefit of adding enzalutamide was maintained with a HR of 0.7 (0.58-0.84) [1122] In the TITAN trial, ADT plus apalutamide was used and rPFS and OS were co-primary endpoints.
+Approximately half of the patients had concomitant docetaxel; about 40% had prior local therapy and about half of the patients had low-volume disease [1126].
+In a planned later analysis with a median follow-up of 68 months the OS benefit of adding enzalutamide was maintained with a HR of 0.7 (0.58-0.84) (Table 6.6.4) [1178].

+In the TITAN trial, ADT plus apalutamide was used and rPFS and OS were co-primary endpoints.
 In the primary analysis rPFS was significantly improved by the addition of apalutamide with a HR of 0.48 (0.39-0.6); OS at 24 months was improved for the combination with a HR of 0.67 (0.51-0.89).
 In the final analysis the HR for OS was 0.65 (0.53-0.79) without adjustment for cross-over.
+In this trial 16% of patients had prior local therapy, 37% had low-volume disease and 11% received prior docetaxel [1125, 1179] (Table 6.6.4).
+A secondary analysis of the Titan study found that nearly half of the patients developing subsequent radiographic progression had no concomitant PSA progression, suggesting that heavy reliance on PSA monitoring may be inadequate for assessing disease activity in this context [1180].

-In this trial 16% of patients had prior local therapy, 37% had low-volume disease and 11% received prior docetaxel [1068, 1123].
-In the more recently published CHART trial, ADT plus rezvilutamide was tested vs. ADT plus bicalutamide in patients with high-volume de novo metastatic disease.
+In the CHART trial, ADT plus rezvilutamide was tested vs. ADT plus bicalutamide in patients with high-volume de novo metastatic disease.
 Ninety percent of the patients were recruited in China.
 Overall survival and rPFS were co-primary endpoints.
-At the pre-planned interim analysis rezvilutamide significantly improved rPFS compared with bicalutamide with a HR of 0.44 (0.33-0.58) and OS with a HR of 0.58 (0.44-0.77) [1113].
+At the pre-planned interim analysis rezvilutamide significantly improved rPFS compared with bicalutamide with a HR of 0.44 (0.33-0.58) and OS with a HR of 0.58 (0.44-0.77) (Table 6.6.5) [1173].

+In ARANOTE, darolutamide plus ADT was randomised 2:1 vs. placebo plus ADT.
+It showed to significantly improved rPFS which was the primary endpoint (HR 0.54 [95% CI, 0.41 to 0.71]; p < 0.0001), with consistent benefits across subgroups, including high- and low-volume disease [1128].
+Adverse events were similar in the two groups.
+Overall survival was not statistically different, but data are immature (HR, 0.81 [95% CI, 0.59 to 1.12]) (Table 6.6.6).

 In summary, the addition of the new AR antagonists significantly improves clinical outcomes with no convincing evidence of differences between subgroups.
-The majority of patients had de novo metastatic disease and the evidence is most compelling in this situation.
-In the trials with the new AR antagonists, a proportion of patients had metachronous disease (see Table 6.4.5); in the subgroup analyses the effect seemed to be consistent and therefore, a combination should also be offered for men progressing after radical local therapy [1122, 1124, 1125].
+The majority of patients had de novo metastatic disease but a proportion of patients had metachronous disease; in the subgroup analyses the effect seemed to be consistent and therefore, a combination should also be offered for men progressing after radical local therapy [1178, 1181, 1182].